Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/latymer-upper-school--11-plus--maths--2014--sample-paper-1_pr_prpcc.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

 I set my watch to the correct time at noon on $1^{st}$ January.
-If I don’t reset it, when will it next show the correct time?
+If I don't reset it, when will it next show the correct time?

 </div>
 <div class='questioncodeblock'>
 <pre class='language-latex'><code class='language-latex'>I set my watch to the correct time at noon on $1^{st}$ January.
-If I don’t reset it, when will it next show the correct time?
+If I don't reset it, when will it next show the correct time?
 </code></pre>
 </div>